 Loads of phones come with dual cameras these days.
-The technology is standard on high-end smartphones from companies like Samsung, LG, Motorola, and Huawei.
 There are also plenty of budget-friendly dual-camera handsets available, so you can capture those fancy bokeh images without breaking the bank.

-Even though more and more phones are now adding triple cameras on the back, the dual camera phones can still take excellent photos, thanks in part to better hardware and more advanced software features.
+Even though more phones are now adding more than two shooters to the back, the dual camera phones can still take excellent photos, thanks in part to better hardware and more advanced software features.
 If you’re in the market for a phone with a dual-camera setup, keep reading.
 You’ll find the best ones you can get at different price points below.

 Samsung Galaxy Note 9: the best sub-$1000 dual camera phone